 Total: 57 Semester hours

 Note: IND 332WI satisfies the University Program Group III-A requirement.
+IND 432 may be offered as Writing Intensive; check Course Registration for sections offered as WI.

-The Interior Design Program has the right to request any student's work for display, publication or permanent use.
+The Interior Design program has the right to request any student’s work for display, publication or permanent use.
 The department provides minimal supplies and equipment.
 Students are expected to purchase most of their personal project materials.

 Interior Design Studio I: Introduction